sbruegel/VuLoader/README.md

 VuLoader.getScript('app/resources/Uploaded/Extensions/html2canvas/html2canvas.min.js');
 ```

-A script i used to draw HTML stuff of the Webview of the Experience, on an canvas.
-This i can easily export to a base64 encoded image i can later attach to a 3D Image.
+A script i used to draw HTML stuff, of the Webview of the Experience, on an canvas.
+This canvas can easily exported to a base64 encoded image, which i can later attach as 3D Image texture.
 Long story short: This allows you to show 2D Interface (HTML/CSS code) on HoloLens devices.
 Down side is of course that you can't interact with it.

 ### loadExtension(name, dependencies, path)

-- **name**: Name of the extension this is used to find the right path of data (VuLoader is looking at Uploaded/Extensions/<name>/..)
+- **name**: Name of the extension this is used to find the right path of data (VuLoader is looking at ..Uploaded/Extensions/**name**/..)
-- **dependencies**: an JSON defining all dependencies like files (array), angularModules (array), shader (array), widget (JSON) which contains the widgetTag (string), defaults (JSON of properties) and runtimeTemplate (function)
+- **dependencies**: a JSON defining all dependencies, like files (array), angularModules (array), shader (array), widget (JSON) which contains the widgetTag (string), defaults (JSON of properties) and runtimeTemplate (function)
 - **path**: an custom path where to search at (default /Uploaded/Extension)

 This asynchronous function will inject custom Widgets/Extensions to the `widgetFactory` it allows you nearly the same patterns like index.js / design.js of an custom Extension.